26% of Americans have used dietary supplements to treat a health problem, and misinformation on labels may lead to severe side effects.

-However, information surrounding these regulations is scattered, and decoding information on official websites is time consuming.
+However, information surrounding these regulations is scattered, and decoding information on official websites is time-consuming.

-To save your time and help you stay compliant, we've created a comprehensive guide on FDA's labeling regulations for dietary supplements that combines all the essential information on labeling under a single roof.
+To save time and help you stay compliant, we've created a comprehensive guide on FDA's labeling regulations for dietary supplements that combines all the essential information on labeling under a single roof.

-1. Definitions of Terms
+1. Definitions of terms

 Here, we include definitions of the most common terms we use in this article to avoid confusion.

 a.
-Dietary Supplements
+Dietary supplements

 Dietary supplements are foods that complement your diet and contain one or more of the following ingredients: